amzn/ion-object-mapper-dotnet/SPEC.md

 }
 ```

 the `init` keyword is a C# modifier which indicates that the property is only settable at construction time.
 In reality the Intermediate Language (IL) code just contains a regular setter and so long as properties in general have a getter and setter, the library will be able to use them.
-By default, all gettable properties will be serialized and all settable properties will be deserialized, but this can be configured as specified later in this document.
+By default, all public gettable properties will be serialized and all public settable properties will be deserialized, but this can be configured as specified later in this document.

 ### Default behavior when deserializing annotated Ion